o-ran-sc/pti-rtp/docs/installation-guide.rst

 Overview
 ********

-O-RAN INF is a downstream project of `StarlingX`_, and use the same installation and deployment methods.
+O-RAN INF is a downstream project of `StarlingX`_ and `OKD`_, and use the installation and deployment methods of those platforms.

 Please see the detail of all the supported `Deployment Configurations`_.